salama/object-machine/register/instructions.md

 GetSlot moves what is essentially an instance variable to a register.
-Often the register will be one of the scratch ones, but to implement the calling logic, the first three must be set too.
+Often the register will be one of the scratch ones, but to implement the calling logic, the first four (corresponding to the object machine objects) must be set too.

 GetSlot uses an object reference and an index, but the reference must be given as a register name.
 It moves the data at that index to the register given as first parameter.